Kjh451672/blog/_posts/2024-10-01-debugging.md

 # Daily Dose of Debugging

- When you hear the term "debugging", you could take it pretty literal and pretty metaphorical.
+ When you hear the term "debugging", you could take it pretty literally and pretty metaphorically.
 But in actuality, debugging is just a term that programmers use when there is an error in the code that causes it to either not work, or not run as intended.
 But before I get into my experience with debugging, lets get into how this whole term sprung up in the first place.

 ## History of "Debugging"

 <img src="/blog/images/moth_debugging.png" height="350">

  The term of "bug" or "debugging" first came to be, when computers were still a very new concept to the world.
-The use of the term gor widespread in 1945, but was first ever used by Thomas Edison in 1878.
-One day, Thomas Edison had some toruble with his personal computer.
-After inspecting it, he found a literal bug crawling around the inside of his computer, messing with the curciutry.
+The use of the term got widespread in 1945, but was first ever used by Thomas Edison in 1878.
+One day, Thomas Edison had some trouble with his personal computer.
+After inspecting it, he found a literal bug crawling around the inside of his computer, messing with the curcuitry.
 Hence, the term "debugging" was born.

 ## Debugging: Example #1

-To test our skills on debugging, our teacher gave us various snippets of code with a minimalamount of errors, that caused the code to either crash, or not work as intended.
-This first snippet of code was an example he made for us to give us an idea oon what to fix and what to describe.
+To test our skills on debugging, our teacher gave us various snippets of code with a minimal amount of errors that caused the code to either crash, or not work as intended.
+This first snippet of code was an example he made for us to give us an idea on what to fix and what to describe.

 ```python
 temperature = 75